DashBookProject/Plotly-Dash/Bonus-Content/Components/buttons.md

 ## Dash Bootstrap dbc.Buttons with different styles

 Here are some of the options to customize the dbc.Button component.
-See more examples ind the [Dash Boostrap Components](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/button/) documentation.
+See more examples in the [Dash Boostrap Components](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/button/) documentation.